AnotherSadGit/azurefunctions.blobtrigger/README_ReadingAppSettings.md

 ### Reference:
 * Stackoverflow question "Reading settings from a Azure Function", https://stackoverflow.com/questions/43556311/reading-settings-from-a-azure-function

-The way in Azure Functions v2 is to read the settings via the ASP.NET Core Configuration system.

-The way in Azure Functions v1 was to read the settings as environment variables.
+The way to read application settings in Azure Functions v1 was to read them as environment variables.
 For example:

 	`var value = Environment.GetEnvironmentVariable("your_key_here");`